 When obtaining the original adoption documents to obtain an apostille stamp, there are a few steps to follow:

-2. If the adoption was international, contact the appropriate government agency in the country where the adoption was finalized to obtain certified copies of the adoption documents.
+- If the adoption was international, contact the appropriate government agency in the country where the adoption was finalized to obtain certified copies of the adoption documents.
+A certified copy is an official duplicate of the original document, often required for authentication.

-3. Collect all necessary documents, such as the adoption decree, birth certificates, and other relevant paperwork.
+- Collect all necessary documents, such as the adoption decree, birth certificate, bank statements (which may be required to verify financial stability), and other relevant paperwork.

-4. Ensure that all documents are complete and in good condition, as missing or damaged pages may delay the apostille stamp process.
+- Ensure that all documents are complete and in good condition, as missing or damaged pages may delay the apostille stamp process

 2. Have the Documents Notarized